 At the time of submission of the application for orphan designation, no clinical trials in patients with angioedema had been initiated.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 10 January 2003 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 10 January 2003 recommending the granting of this designation.

-Update: Icatibant acetate (Firazyr) has been authorised in the EU since 11 July 2008 for symptomatic treatment of acute attacks of hereditary angioedema (HAE) in adults (with C1-esterase-inhibitor deficiency).
+Update: Icatibant acetate (Firazyr) was authorised in the EU on 11 July 2008 for symptomatic treatment of acute attacks of hereditary angioedema (HAE) in adults (with C1-esterase-inhibitor deficiency).